 The culture of giving is embedded in GH Phipps Construction Companies, part of the legacy left us by founder and philanthropist Gerald H. Phipps.

 So it was no surprise that to mark our 60th anniversary, beginning in June 2012, GH Phipps launched 1-60-1952, a program that promoted employee volunteerism and giving back to the community.
-Those numbers stand for a goal of 1,952 hours volunteered by employees to 60 organizations in 1 year.

 The reason?
 Easy: The community supports GH Phipps by giving us the opportunity to build some of the region’s most important structures: facilities for healthcare and healing, higher education, and K-12, civic activities and spiritual communities.
 In return, we support the community and its good works.

 1-60-1952 grew out of the company’s values and mission, part of our goal to make a positive difference where we live and work, whether it is volunteering, contributing funds, or serving as board members or trustees.
-It all comes down to one simple thing: We give where we live.
+It all comes down to one simple principle: We give where we live.